fbpx

 Rocky Top Mountain Coaster

-If you’ve never been on an alpine coaster before, it’s something to add to your bucket list.
+If you’ve never been on a mountain coaster before, it’s something to add to your bucket list.
 With the vibrant Smoky Mountain terrain surrounding you, riding alpine coasters in Pigeon Forge is an experience you’ll be sure to carry home with you long after the vacation is over.

-Bonus Tip: Ready to experience a Pigeon Forge alpine coaster now?
+Bonus Tip: Ready to experience a mountain coaster now?
 Take a virtual ride and see what all the excitement is about!

 Adrian Kulp is a lifestyle and parenting blogger at ‘Dad or Alive’.
 He’s also a best-selling author of five books and former TV and radio executive.
 His blog is a humorous unedited chronicle of fatherhood and journeys with his wife and four kids.
 They currently reside just outside of Nashville in Mount Juliet, Tennessee.